Dr John Dargavel

 He has forestry degrees from the Universities of Edinburgh and Melbourne.
 His doctorate from ANU presented a radical analysis of the development of the Tasmanian wood industries.
 He worked as a forester in government and industry for twenty years, and spent a year researching and teaching in the University of Georgia before moving to ANU in 1982.
 He has researched and taught in the areas of forest economics, planning, politics and history.

-He is the author of over 70 papers and has editied 10 books covering forest science, management, industrial and labour history, trade, environmental politics, and cultural aspects of landscape and remembrance.
+He is the author and editor of papers and books covering forest science, management, industrial and labour history, trade, environmental politics, biography, and cultural aspects of landscape and remembrance.

 Researcher's projects